Searching and viewing CIs and relationships in CMDB Explorer

 - Export to CSV > Export page: To export only the results that are displayed on the page that you are viewing.

-- Export to CSV > Export multiple pages: To export specific result pages, specify the pages by the page number or by defining a range of pages.
+- Export to CSV > Export multiple pages: To export specific result pages.
+You can specify the pages by the page number or by defining a range of pages.

 - On the pop-up, enter the page numbers of the results that you want to export.